kofifus/ValueImmutable/README.md

 Allow easy creation of immutable data types with value semantics

-### VWrapper

-Allow easy 'wrapping' (composing) an existing type to create a new ValueImmutable type

 ### V containers

 Value immutable versions of commonn containers (Array, List, HashSet, Dictionary etc) with enhanced API

 ### VState

-Encapsulates a ValueImmutable object so that the _only_ way to modify it is through
+Encapsulate a ValueImmutable object so that the _only_ way to modify it is through clearly defined access/mutation mechanism.
+Two concrete implementations of VState are provided - VLockedState and VJournaledLockedState.

+### VWrapper

+Allow the easy creation of a new (ValueImmutable) type which encapsulates another (ValueImmutable) type

+### VComposer

+Allow the easy creation of a new (ValueImmutable) type which encapsulates another type which is not ValueImmutable itself.